tolumide-ng/EPIC-Mail-Application/README.md

 * Git

 ##Functionalities
-* A user can view inbox
+* A user should be able to view inbox
-* A user can send an email
+* A user should be able to send an email
-* A user can retract an email
+* A user should be able to retract an email
-* A user can save an email
+* A user should be able to save an email
+* A user should be able to delete an email

 ##Built with
 * HTML